Stříbrná Skalice: Silver mining

 The municipality is connected with the silver mining that took place in surrounding areas in 15th and 16th century.
 The Skalice mines were the closest to Prague and gave impulse to the construction of a Prague mint during the reign of Ferdinand I (1526–1564).
 This event has become an important moment in the history of Skalice as a mining town.
 The oldest silver sealer from 1610 is stored in the Kolín State Archive.

 In the 18th century the silver was depleted.
 In Stříbrná Skalice there are still preserved old mining shafts.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+The most valuable building is the Church of Saint James the Great.
+It was built in the Romanesque style at the end of 12th century and rebuilt around 1240.
+Further modifications were made in the 16th and 18th centuries.
+The church has a Baroque onion-shaped dome.
+The interior is decorated with rare Romanesque wall paintings.

-At the end of 12th century, the Church of Saint James the Great was constructed.
-It is a Romanesque church with a Baroque onion-shaped dome, dedicated to the patron of miners and located in the Rovná area.
-The second church is Church of Saint John of Nepomuk, built in the Baroque style in 1730.
+The second church in Stříbrná Skalice is the Church of Saint John of Nepomuk.
+It was built in the Baroque style in 1730.
+It was built on the remains of a medieval castle.

+An architecturally valuable building is the town hall.
+It is a Baroque house dating from 1719.
+In the 19th and 20th centuries, it was modified to its present form.

+The Church of Saint Martin is located in Kostelní Střimelice.
+It was built in the Baroque style in the 18th century, but it contains the remains of a Gothic church from the 14th century.

 In popular culture

-The municipality features prominently in the video game Kingdom Come: Deliverance, developed by Czech studio Warhorse Studios and set during Sigismund's invasion of Bohemia.
-The town, known in-game as Skalitz, was then ruled by Racek Kobyla, falls victim to an army of Cumans loyal to King Sigismund.
+The village of Stříbrná Skalice features prominently in the video game Kingdom Come: Deliverance.
 Rovná and Přibyslavice feature as villages separate from Skalice.